Cargill/splinter-docs/docs/0.4/examples/gameroom/walkthrough/index.md

 # Gameroom Technical Walkthrough

-***NOTE:*** This document is a work-in-progress!
-We are updating the walkthrough with details for Splinter 0.4 and converting it to markdown.
+***NOTE:*** This document is a work in progress!
+We are updating the walkthrough with details for Splinter 0.4 and converting it to Markdown.
 For a complete version of the document, see the [Gameroom Technical Walkthrough PDF](https://files.splinter.dev/docs/Gameroom_Walkthrough-Splinter_v0.3.4.pdf).